gilbox/css-bliss/README.md

     }

-Another downside is that doing a full-text search for a class won't take us where we need to go, but if the naming convention is well-established we'll have that in mind when searching anyway.
+A downside is that doing a full-text search for a class won't take us where we need to go, but if the naming convention is well-established we'll have that in mind when searching anyway.
+Also, is this code more or less readable than the verbose version?

 # Namespacing